 During this time Yuval took up the hobby of digital photography as the digital camera market was finally reaching acceptable image quality levels.
 He then traveled extensively around the world photographing nature scenery and daily street life.

 From the early “pioneering” days of the digital graphic marketplace Yuval acquired many priceless skills, which have assisted him to this very day in his ability to create unique digital art pieces.
-True to his roots, today Yuval continues to work primarily in 3D on the Macintosh platform, (his platform of choice).
-Most of the final images he produces are created from a layer of many elements.
-He often uses his photographs as texture maps thereby giving his art a sense of oneness within the environment around it.
+Most of the final images he produced were created from a layer of many elements.
+He often used his photographs as texture maps, thereby giving his art a sense of oneness within the environment around it.

 Upon making the choice to immigrate to Israel in 2007, Yuval changed his name from Arthur "Beau" Beaumont to Yuval Yisrael and spent his first year studying at the prestigious Machon Meir Yeshiva in Jerusalem.
 He specifically did this for the purpose of properly orienting himself spiritually to the Land of Israel.
 Yuval thought that it would be essential for him to understand who he was and where he came from in order to fully become the individual his Creator placed him here to become.

 Having been fascinated with the Hebrew language since his first visit to Israel in 1985, for many years Yuval spent most of his spare time learning about the root structure that the Hebrew language builds itself upon.
 In addition he has delved deeply into the mathematical structure of the language as well, (gematria), trying to glean additional understanding of the meaning behind many beautiful Hebrew words and expressions.
 And to this day, this continues to drive his artistic expression.

-As of the writing of this bio on Yuval, (early 2010), to our knowledge, Yuval is the only artist in the world who utilizes three-dimensional space to depict the beauty of the Hebrew language while incorporating all of the graphical processes previously spoken of.
-This sets him “apart from the pack” and gives additional value to the artful expression of his heart.
+As of the writing of this bio on Yuval, (early 2010), to our knowledge, Yuval is the only artist in the world who utilizes three-dimensional space to depict the beauty of the Hebrew language, while incorporating all of the graphical processes previously spoken of.
+This truly sets him “apart from the pack” and adds additional prominence to the artful expression of his heart.